 JAPAN QUICK FACTS

-Electricity: 100V AC electricity.
+- Electricity: 100V AC electricity.
 Power outlets are flat two-prong sockets (type A) as well as flat three-pronged (type B).
-Be sure to pack a Be sure to pack a universal travel adaptor.
 Be sure to carry a universal travel adaptor so you can still use all your electronic devices.
 If you are from a country with 220V as standard take care that your devices can function with a 110V supply.